Free UDL Digital Badge, Autumn 2022

 Who can take this course?

 Approximately 25 hours over 10 weeks, roughly 2.5 hours per week.
-Optional 5-hour add-on for participants interested in rolling this open course out to colleagues in the future.
-Webinars are recorded and meetings are scheduled around your timetable so all aspects of the course can work around your schedule.
+There is an optional 5-hour add-on for participants interested in acting as a facilitator of the course for colleagues in the future.
+Webinars are recorded and meetings are scheduled around your timetable to offer you flexibility to engage with the course.

 Testimonials from University of Limerick staff